19hours/sg-statutes/Acts/Women’s Charter.md

 ### Rules

-180\.—(1) Subject to section 139, the Minister may make rules generally for carrying out the provisions of this Act and, in particular, may make rules providing for —
+180\.—(1) Subject to sections 79 and 139, the Minister may make rules generally for carrying out the provisions of this Act and, in particular, may make rules providing for —

 (a) the forms to be used for the purposes of this Act;